-In October, 2016 a pilotless tug ran aground and spilled over 110,000 liters of oil in Heiltsuk waters on the central coast of British Columbia.
-The tug and attached barge were carrying oil through Heiltsuk waters despite Heiltsuk prohibition of oil transport through their marine harvesting areas.
+In October, 2016 a pilotless tug ran aground and spilled over 110,000 liters of diesel oil in Heiltsuk waters on the central coast of British Columbia.
+The tug and attached barge were carrying diesel through Heiltsuk waters despite Heiltsuk prohibition of oil transport through their marine harvesting areas.

 Through inadequate government and corporate response, and despite Heiltsuk responders’ heroic efforts to mitigate the damage, the spill contaminated key shellfish harvesting areas and critical habitat for the Northern abalone.
 The Heiltsuk suffered a violent disruption to their way of life, their economy, their history and identity, and their spiritual connection to the land.
 The Heiltsuk had warned the federal government about the risk of oil transport through the stormy passages of the Central Coast.
 Heiltsuk was one of the Nations that won a landmark case stopping Enbridge Northern Gateway in 2016.
 Tragically, they are now left dealing with long-term and catastrophic damage to the health of their land, waters, and culture.

 On October 13, the tug Nathan E. Stewart ran aground in Seaforth Channel in Heiltsuk territory and sank.
 The tug spilled over 110,000 litres of diesel oil at the mouth of Gale Creek and into the waters, adjacent to an ancient Heiltsuk village site and Heiltsuk marine harvesting area.